srb5012/Written_Exposure_Therapy/README.md

 ```

 **Option B: Full Stack Development (Frontend + API)**
-To test API endpoints locally (like the contact form), usage depends on if you are testing the legacy `server.js` or Vercel functions.
+To test API endpoints locally (like the contact form or database), usage depends on if you are testing the legacy `server.js` or Vercel functions.

 - **Legacy:** Open a second terminal and run `node server.js`.
 - **Vercel:** Install Vercel CLI (`npm i -g vercel`) and run `vercel dev`.